 SSE 122 must be returned if the SA Digital Certificate or any of the intermediate Domain Controller Certificates have expired.
 Expired is when the X.509 “Valid to” date in the certificate is older than the validated system date.

-SSE 123 must be returned if a dataset update being imported is not sequential with the latest update already contained in the SENC for any given dataset.
+SSE 123 must be returned if a dataset update being imported is not sequential with the latest update already contained in the ENDS/System Database for any given dataset.
 Under these conditions the update process (for the dataset) must be terminated and the ECDIS is to display a warning when the dataset is displayed stating that it is not up to date and should not be used for navigation.

 SSE 125 must be returned if the stored permit for any given dataset has expired.
 It should be possible to view the dataset but a permanent warning message must be displayed informing the user; for example, “The permit for dataset <name> has expired.
 This dataset may be out of date and MUST NOT be used for Primary NAVIGATION”.